tomdionysus/foaas/README.md

 ## /life/:from

-Will return content of the form 'Fuck my life. - :name".
+Will return content of the form 'Fuck my life. - :from".

 # Alternative URLs